Carbuncle Cup

-The Carbuncle Cup is an architecture prize, given annually, originally by the magazine Building Design, and since 2024 by The Fence, to "the ugliest building in the United Kingdom completed in the last 12 months".
-It was intended to be a humorous response to the prestigious Stirling Prize, given by the Royal Institute of British Architects.
+The Carbuncle Cup is an architecture prize, awarded annually—originally by the magazine Building Design from 2006 to 2018 and, since 2024, by The Fence—to "the very worst new building in Britain" completed in the preceding year.
+It was conceived as a humorous counterpart to the prestigious Stirling Prize, presented by the Royal Institute of British Architects.

 History

 First run (2006–2018)

-The award was inspired by the Carbuncle Awards that Scottish architecture magazine Prospect (now Urban Realm), had been presenting to buildings and areas in Scotland since 2000.
+The award was inspired by the Carbuncle Awards, which the Scottish architecture magazine Prospect (now Urban Realm) had been presenting to buildings and areas in Scotland since 2000.

-The name derives from a comment in 1984 by Charles, Prince of Wales (now Charles III), an opponent of certain modernist styles and forms and a staunch defender of existing characterisations, themes and points of interest, who described Ahrends, Burton and Koralek's proposed extension of London's National Gallery as a "monstrous carbuncle on the face of a much-loved and elegant friend".
+Its name derives from a 1984 comment by Charles, Prince of Wales (now Charles III), an opponent of certain modernist styles and a defender of established architectural character, who described Ahrends, Burton and Koralek's proposed extension to London's National Gallery as a "monstrous carbuncle on the face of a much-loved and elegant friend".

-The cup was launched in 2006, with the first winner being Drake Circus Shopping Centre in Plymouth by Chapman Taylor.
-A shortlist was announced by the periodical each year, based on nominations from the public, and usually in the same week as the Stirling Prize shortlist.
-Free voting via the magazine's website was at first used to select the winner.
-From 2009 onwards, a small group of critics selected the winner.
-The original run was last held in 2018.
+The Carbuncle Cup was launched in 2006, with the first winner being the Drake Circus Shopping Centre in Plymouth, designed by Chapman Taylor.
+Each year the magazine announced a shortlist based on public nominations, usually in the same week as the Stirling Prize shortlist.
+The winner was initially chosen by free online voting, but from 2009 onwards a small panel of critics selected the recipient.
+The original run concluded in 2018.

 Second run (2024–present)

-In 2024, Soho based magazine The Fence revived the award, with the first year's award being given for buildings completed since the last award of the original run was given in 2018.
-The judging panel for the 2024 awards comprised:
+In 2024 the Soho-based magazine The Fence revived the award, with the first year recognising buildings completed since the final award of the original run in 2018.
+The jury for the 2024 awards comprised: